Tim Lambrecht: Career

 In August 2015, Lambrecht became a member of the senior team of Telenet Oostende.
 With Oostende, he won four straight Pro Basketball League titles, from 2016 until 2019.

 Lambrecht was sent on loan to Leuven Bears for the 2019–20 season.

 On 25 July 2022, Lambrecht signed with Nevėžis Kėdainiai of the Lithuanian Basketball League.
 On 7 July 2023, he signed a one-year contract with Neptūnas Klaipėda.

 On 14 August 2024, Lambrecht signed with Stal Ostrów Wielkopolski of the Polish Basketball League.
 On 15 September 2025, Lambrecht signed a one-year contract with Iraklis Thessaloniki of the Greek Basketball League.

 On November 4, 2025, he signed with Czarni Słupsk of the Polish Basketball League (PLK).

+On August 3, 2026, Lambrecht signed one–year contract with Jonava Hipocredit of the Lithuanian Basketball League (LKL).

 National team career

 Lambrecht played for Belgium U20 at the 2016 FIBA U20 European Championship.